aadarsh-nagrath/selenium-wep-scraping-api/README.md

 #### Cross-Browser Testing:
 - Executes the solution locally and verifies functionality.
 - Runs the solution on BrowserStack across 5 parallel threads, testing a combination of desktop and mobile browsers.

-### Submission
-Upload the completed project source code to GitHub and share the repository link.